ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Set deep mode

-Persists the deep-mode toggle of the scope.
-Idempotent - there is no need to check whether a value already exists.
+Stores the deep-mode toggle of a scope. &#x60;false&#x60; stores the &#x60;off&#x60; depth; &#x60;true&#x60; keeps the depth already stored and falls back to the default depth (&#x60;medium&#x60;) when none is. &#x60;value&#x60; has to be a real boolean: a string, a number or an absent value is rejected rather than coerced, so the string false cannot silently switch the setting on and an empty request cannot silently switch it off. &#x60;entityId&#x60; picks a room and omitting it writes the portal-wide preference.
+It is idempotent, so there is no need to read the current value first.

 #### Parameters